samuelzapote/angular-ten-firebase/README.md

 # Angular 8 and Firebase Starter Project

 This is an Angular 8 and Firebase starter project with a custom service for handling user metadata, and protected routes using angularfire2 guards with built in redirects.
-Login and Register by using the angularfire2 authentication service.
+Login and Register using the AngularFire2 authentication service.

 *NOTE*: AgularFire2 guards are implemented differently here, compared to the version provided in their documentation.
 There is currently an issue but the workaround can be found [here](https://github.com/angular/angularfire2/issues/2099#issuecomment-503403712).

 ---

-Angular Material and Bootstrap have been added along with their required configurations.
+Includes Angular Material and Bootstrap as well as their required configurations.
 Visit the following docs for more information.
 * [Angular Material](https://material.angular.io/)
 * [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)

-#### Get Started
+#### Getting Started

 Install the [Angular CLI](https://angular.io/guide/setup-local)
 ```